Back to blog

 Founder | GLINR Studios

-The Two Scopes and Why They're Different
+The Three Scopes and Why They're Different

 @typeweaver packages are developer tooling focused on the TypeScript/Node ecosystem. @typeweaver/commitweave is a conventional commits validator and changelog generator.
 The scope exists because I wanted a clean namespace for tools aimed at other developers' workflows rather than application infrastructure.